avikivity/uncentos/README.md

  1. Run `./customize` to download a CentOS 7 image and prepare it for testing.
  2. Run `./run` to run the image using `qemu-kvm`.
  3. Run `./connect` to ssh into the image.
-From there, you can run `./mount; cd mount` to access the host filesystem and run the `./uncentos` script, and reboot.
+From there, you can run `./mount; cd /mnt` to access the host filesystem and run the `./uncentos` script, and reboot.